AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/marketo/interesting-moments-in-sales-insight-actions.md

 title: Interesting Moments in Sales Insight Actions
 exl-id: b2423fbb-9ce0-4ce9-bc26-93aa69aa9e12
 ---
-# Interesting Moments in Sales Insight Actions {#interesting-moments-in-sales-insight-actions}
+# Interesting Moments in [!DNL Sales Insight Actions] {#interesting-moments-in-sales-insight-actions}

-Interesting moments are the key to communicating with your sales team through Marketo Sales Insight Actions.
+Interesting moments are the key to communicating with your sales team through [!DNL Marketo Sales Insight Actions].

 ## What is an interesting moment? {#what-is-an-interesting-moment}